berto-dev/linux-arch-installation-flow/README.md

     - set your lang everywhere...
 And UTF8 character sets
     - set disk to suggest layout and change ext4 in btrf, set it compressed (do not touch the boot partition)
-    - set bootloader to grub
+    - set bootloader as systemd-boot (it's simplest of grub)
     - set your name host (the computer device name)
     - set a password and profile
-    - set profile to minimal
+    - set profile to dekstop > gnome > nvidia property driver
     - set audio to pipewire
-    - set kernel to zen
+    - set kernel to kinux or linux-zen (in case have rare hardware)
     - set net equal to iso configuration<br>

     an image of installer:<br>
-    <top><sub>Attention: Select a desktop env (gnome or kde) and not "minimal" if your not expert to install it via cli!!</sub></top>
     ![arch installer profile](https://github.com/berto-dev/linux-arch-installation-flow/blob/main/ARCHINSTALLER-PROFILE.jpg)<br>
     ![arch installer partitions](https://github.com/berto-dev/linux-arch-installation-flow/blob/main/ARCHINSTALLER-PARTITIONS.jpg)